harness/developer-hub/docs/continuous-delivery/gitops/helm-oci-repository-aws-ecr.md

 ---
-title: Setup access to OCI Helm repository in private AWS ECR.
+title: Setup access to OCI Helm repository in private AWS ECR
 description: This topic describes how can we rotate token for accessing AWS ECR where we can store OCI Helm repository.
 sidebar_position: 8
 helpdocs_topic_id: lf6a27usso